cmonBruuh/poescript/README.md

 # poescript

 V2.4 Update:

+- NEW FUNCTION: SKILL SEQUENCE (read at the end of this readme for more info)
 - Inventory to stash with CTRL+Numpad+ is fast again (STRONGLY RECOMMEND NOT USING FOR TRADE)
 - Hotkey setup with "Hotkeys.ahk" (except Inventory to stash function)